bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/democritus.md

 title: Democritus Of Abdera
 born: -460
 died: -370
-keywords: atomic theory, void, atoms, shapes, sizes, behavior, mathematics
+keywords: democritus,democritus
-description: Democritus was a Greek scholar who proposed the atomic theory of matter and the existence of invisible atoms, used mathematics to explain physical phenomena, and laid the foundations of modern science.
+description: Democritus was a Greek scholar who is best known for his atomic theory although he was also an excellent geometer.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---